Urban-Meteorology-Reading/UMEP-Docs/docs/source/pre-processor/Spatial Data DSM Generator.rst

      - to run the calculations

 * Digital Elevation Model:
-    A raster file containing elevation values needed to create the DSM
+    A raster file containing elevation values needed to create the DSM.
+Raster elevation data (DEM) can be retrieved from e.g. `OpenDEM <http://www.opendem.info/>`__.

 * Polygon Vector File:
-    A polygon vector file including height values of buildings needed to create the DSM
+    A polygon vector file including height values of buildings needed to create the DSM.

 * Necessary attributes:
-    Building height values in meters
+    Building height values in meters.

 * Use Open Street Map:
     Tick this in if you do not have a polygon layer with building heights.
 Open Street Map (© OpenStreetMap contributors) data will be used instead.
 If no building height is found **building level height** will be used instead.
 Set to appropriate value, e.g. a three level building with building level height set to 3 will be 3 \* 3 = 9 meters high.